 – Edwin Quinlan, Aviators Publishing, Recreational Airplane Pilot

 Chris Heintz does not only design, test and promote aircraft, he is also actively involved in all facets of general aviation as a long-time EAA member, frequently giving lectures and forums at chapter meetings and fly-ins.
 Heintz is also a sought-after light aircraft engineering consultant, consulting to governments, organizations, universities, and private individuals.
 A leading authority on light aircraft design and market direction, Heintz has worked closely with aviation authorities and organizations in developing new aircraft regulations and has been actively involved in promoting aviation (and industry) in developing countries.
 Chris Heintz was actively involved in promoting, developing and implementing the standards for the FAA’s new Sport Pilot / Light Sport Aircraft category.
-While Heintz is now retired, he is still active as a designer and engineer, and has written a book on light aircraft design

 While Heintz is officially retired, he is still active as a designer and engineer, and has written a book on light aircraft design, titled Flying On Your Own Wings – A Complete Guide To Understanding Light Airplane Design.